- Itineraries & road trip ideas

 History is everywhere in the city once known as Candia.
-As you walk around the Old Town, you’ll savour the sights, like the impressive church of Agios Titos in the square originally built by Byzantine emperor Nicephorus Phocas in 961.
+As you walk around the Heraklion’s Old Town, you’ll savour the sights, like the impressive church of Agios Titos in the square originally built by Byzantine emperor Nicephorus Phocas in 961.
 Or the Armeria (armoury) next to St Titus, and The Loggia (City Hall) with its 82 metopes and beautiful arcades.
 Directly opposite, you’ll find the lively Morosini (Leondaria) Square with its Lions’ Head Fountain.
-Moving on to Eleftherias Square, the most striking building here houses the Prefecture of Heraklion and the region’s Law Courts.
+Moving on to Eleftherias Square, the most striking building here houses the administration for the Prefecture of Heraklion and the region’s Law Courts.

-At the entrance of Heraklion’s Venetian Harbour, the Koules Fortress (also known as Castello Del Molo or Rocca al Mare) gazes proudly out to sea.
+At the entrance of the Venetian Harbour, the Koules Fortress (also known as Castello Del Molo or Rocca al Mare) gazes proudly out to sea.
 It took its final form between 1523-1540 and served as a prison during the Ottoman rule.
 Across the harbour, the Venetian shipyards make for a romantic backdrop.

-Walking along the Venetian Walls, you will see how beautiful this city looks from afar.
+Walking along the Venetian Walls of Heraklion, you will see how beautiful this city looks from afar.
 You’ll pause in small shady parks and admire the genius of the famous Venetian architect, Michele Sanmicheli, who designed the walls and bastions more than 400 years ago.
 Demarcating today’s Old Town, they made Heraklion the best-fortified city in the Mediterranean.